 A second implication is more speculative.
 Like many scholars, Gundy associates Matthew with Syrian Antioch.
 Galatians 2:11-14 describes a face-to-face confrontation between Paul and Peter.
 Gundry gently suggests Matthew reflects a situation where Paul won his argument with Peter.
 He recognizes this echoes the old Tübingen school, but it “may call for further investigation” (103).

 Conclusion.
 A book entitled Peter: False Disciple and Apostate will naturally generate a great deal of interest since Peter is beloved as the first leader of the Christian church.
 This is certainly true in the Catholic tradition, but evangelical pastors love to preach about thick-headed Peter, a simple man used by Jesus to found the Church.
-Doubtless many will point to John 21 as a “restoration of Peter,” but that is John’s story and not Matthew’s.
-Gundry has delimited his topic to only Matthew’s Gospel, so the “restoration” of Peter in the other gospels or tradition does not matter to him.
+Doubtless, many will point to John 21 as a “restoration of Peter,” but that is John’s story and not Matthew’s.
+Gundry has delimited his topic to only Matthew’s Gospel, so the “restoration” of Peter in the other gospels or traditions does not matter to him.

 But it is true the Gospel of Mark also fails to mention a restoration of Peter.
 Although Luke describes Peter as a leader in the Jerusalem church, people are suspicious of his escape from prison in Acts 12.
 After this event, Peter is hardly mentioned in Acts and seems to have been supplanted by James, the Lord’s brother.
 It just might be the case Peter is not as important to the foundational level of the Church as tradition has made him out to be.